District Attorney Kathleen M. Rice's Biography

 Kathleen has worked to restore faith and trust in government by aggressively prosecuting those who violate the public trust.
 During her tenure, the DA’s Public Corruption Bureau has prosecuted both Democrats and Republicans who cheat the taxpayers for their own gain and brought more than 80 prosecutions for official misconduct.

-Rice has revamped bureaus focused on the prosecution of domestic violence, and established new resources to protect of children and the elderly.
+Kathleen has revamped bureaus focused on the prosecution of domestic violence, and established new resources to protect of children and the elderly.
 She has also dedicated specialized resources to the investigation of identity theft rings, consumer frauds, animal cruelty, Medicaid fraud, and prescription drug abuse.

 Kathleen’s work locally has brought about national change.
 When her office discovered widespread cheating on the SAT and ACT, Kathleen worked with SAT and ACT leaders to bring nationwide changes in test security to level the playing field for college-bound students.
 And when a shopper was trampled to death outside a Walmart on Black Friday, Kathleen was able to work with the global retailer to adopt new security and safety protocols for sale days at the their stores.